Executive Branch (club): History and background

 The Executive Branch was first announced in April 2025.
 The launch party was held on April 26 at the Willard Hotel, following the White House Correspondents' dinner.
 It was attended by members of the Trump administration, including Cora Alvi, Paul Atkins, James Blair, Pam Bondi, Dan Bongino, Taylor Budowich, Brendan Carr, Andrew Ferguson, Jeff Freeland, Tulsi Gabbard, Karoline Leavitt, Tricia McLaughlin, Mehmet Oz, Alexandra Preate, Marco Rubio, and Stefanie Spear.
-Other attendees included "wealthy CEOs, tech founders and policy experts" such as Pace Bradshaw, Adam Foroughi, Alexa Henning, Shawn O'Neail, Garrett Ventry, and Alexa Henning.
+Other attendees included "wealthy CEOs, tech founders and policy experts" such as Pace Bradshaw, Adam Foroughi, Shawn O'Neail, Garrett Ventry, and Alexa Henning.
 Despite the club's strict "no media" rule, the launch party included members of the media, many of whom were, or would go on to become, future White House Correspondents: Dasha Burns (Politico), Garrett Haake (NBC and MSNBC), Kristen Holmes (CNN), Laura Ingraham (Fox News), Alayna Treene (CNN), and Melanie Zanoma (NBC).
 Donald Trump was not in attendance, as he was out of the country to attend the funeral of Pope Francis.

 The club opened as part of a trend of exclusive clubs in cities across the United States in the years following the COVID-19 pandemic.
-It also opened during the first year of Donald Trump's second presidency, and during shifts in the ways that the White House press corps and other members of the media interact with Trump and other politicians.
+It also opened within the first year of Donald Trump's second presidency, and during shifts in the ways that the White House press corps and other members of the media interact with Trump and various politicians.

+In January 2026, Executive Branch hosted an afterparty, including a performance by Akon, for the premiere of Melania.

+Nelly performed at the club in April 2026, the night before that year's White House Correspondents Dinner.
+Attendants of this party included Lisa and Mehmet Oz, Harmeet Dhillon, Alexi Lalas, Clay Travis, Dahntay Jones, Michael Selig, Abraham Hamadeh, Chris Klomp, Nate Morris, Joe Kernen, Tony Tata, Todd Blanche, and Alayna Treene, among others.